Complex dynamics in two-dimensional coupling of quadratic maps

 describe the relationship between the equi-M set and the parameter domains

-where the critical orbit converges to periodic attractors (pseudo-bulbs).
+where the critical orbit converges to periodic attractors.
+The simplest

-The two-node case serves as a foundational testbed: its analytical
+case of two coupled nodes serves as a foundational testbed: its analytical

 tractability enables the identification of critical phenomena and their